UCI-GDIM32-W25/in-class-activities-miral3-beep/README.md

 Performance- Don't use mesh colliders and polygon colliders as the faces can get complicated and then you would have to calculate where it collide vs. using a box or a circle , avoid too many debug logs, using GetComponent(), and always test web builds.
 #
 Gizmos- using gizmos to visualize the collider, bc its own component, it can be used for other objects with a circle collider, they are only visible in the scene, the red arrow can also visualize how fast an object is moving along with direction.
+#
+breakpoints - it will stop the program from running and can find out what exactly is breaking.
+I can use breakpoints to figure out where an error might be occurring and fix it accordingly.
+This way, we don't need to write so many Debug logs or at all.
 ### Activity 2
 Mira Liu, Luis Chavarin